 Kala Cotton of Kachchh is the original pure Old World cotton of India.
-We work with Khamir a organisation based in Kutch.
-Kala Cotton Initiative encourages sustainable cotton textile production, and the preservation of agricultural and artisan livelihoods in Kachchh.
+We work with Khamir an organization based in Kutch.
+Kala Cotton Initiative encourages sustainable cotton textile production and the preservation of agricultural and artisan livelihoods in Kachchh.

 Kala cotton is indigenous to Kachchh and by default organic, as the farmers do not use any pesticides and synthetic fertilizers.
-It is a purely rain fed crop that has a high tolerance for both disease and pests, and requires minimal investment.
+It is a purely rain-fed crop that has a high tolerance for both disease and pests requires minimal investment.
 It is both resilient and resurgent in the face of stressful land conditions.

-Kala Cotton is one of the few genetically pure cotton species remaining in India, and one of the only species of pure, old world cottons to be cultivated today on a large scale.
-It forms a strong, coarse, stretchable fibre that is often used in denim.
+Kala Cotton is one of the few genetically pure cotton species remaining in India, and one of the only species of pure, old-world cotton to be cultivated today on a large scale.
+It forms a strong, coarse, stretchable fiber that is often used in denim.
 As it is difficult to produce fine quality textiles with it, as its short staple length translates to fewer twists per inch of yarn, over time its use has diminished significantly in mainstream markets.

-It is our pleasure to be connected with Khamir as our production partner.
+It is CROW Clothing pleasure to be connected with Khamir as our production partner.